Description

 III.
 Who Is the Taxpayer Subject to the Foreign Tax?

-A. Withholding Taxes
+B. Withholding Taxes

-B. Tax Paid on Income of Another
+C. Tax Paid on Income of Another

-C. Foreign Consolidated and Joint Tax Returns
+D. Foreign Consolidated and Joint Tax Returns

-D. Shifting the Tax by Contractual Agreement
+F. Shifting the Tax by Contractual Agreement

 IV.
-What Is the Amount That Is Paid or Accrued?
+What Is the Amount that Is Paid or Accrued?

 A. In General